Silverthorne Short-Term Rental Rules

 Silverthorne Short-Term Rental License

-The Town of Silverthorne previously adopted regulations requiring Silverthorne short-term rental property owners to obtain STR licenses.
-Silverthorne short-term rental owners are required to file an short-term rental license application and pay an annual fee.
+In October 2018, Town of Silverthorne staff proposed and the Town thereafter adopted regulations requiring Silverthorne short-term rental property owners to obtain STR licenses.
+Silverthorne short-term rental owners are required to file a short-term rental license application and renew their Silverthorne short-term rental license on an annual basis.
 If the property is within a duplex, the application must include a copy of written notice that was provided to the owner of the adjacent unit.
 Silverthorne short-term rental owners are also required to read and sign a set of Good Neighbor Guidelines.
-And, Silverthorne mandates that short-term rental owners submit a sworn affidavit certifying their property fully complies with health and safety standards listed in the ordinance.
-A complete list of all such health and safety items can be found in Section 1-13-8 of the Silverthorne ordinance, but they include certifying that:
+And, the Town mandates that Silverthorne short-term rental owners submit a sworn affidavit certifying their property fully complies with health and safety standards listed in the ordinance.
+A complete list of all such health and safety items can be found in Section 1-16-8 of the Silverthorne Short-Term Rental ordinance, but they include certifying that:

 - smoke detectors, carbon monoxide detectors and fire extinguishers are installed and operable;